Aleksandar Jovanović Ćuta

-Aleksandar Jovanović (Александар Јовановић; born 30 September 1966), commonly known by his nickname Ćuta, is a Serbian environmental activist and politician who has been a member of the National Assembly of Serbia since August 2022.
+Aleksandar Jovanović (Александар Јовановић; born 30 September 1966), commonly known by his nickname Ćuta, is a Serbian environmental and political activist who has been a member of the National Assembly of Serbia since August 2022.

-Born in Belgrade, Ćuta often stayed at Stara Planina, a mountain in Eastern Serbia, and was interested in rock music, football, and chess during his youth.
-He founded the "Defend the Rivers of Stara Planina" organisation in 2017, which primarily concentrated on combating the construction of small hydros in the Stara Planina region, although over time, Ćuta shifted his presence over other regions of Serbia.
-He gained recognition in the media and has been noted as one of the representatives of environmental activism in Serbia. Ćuta has organised protests and gatherings around Serbia and managed to stop the construction of several projects.
+Born in Belgrade, Jovanović often stayed at Stara Planina, a mountain in Eastern Serbia, and was interested in rock music, football, and chess during his youth.
+He founded the Defend the Rivers of Stara Planina organisation in 2017, which primarily concentrated on combating the construction of small hydros in the Stara Planina region, although over time, Jovanović shifted his presence over other regions of Serbia.
+He gained recognition in the media and has been noted as one of the representatives of environmental activism in Serbia.
+Jovanović has organised environmental protests and gatherings around Serbia and managed to stop the construction of several projects.

-In 2021 Ćuta organised the Ecological Uprising protests, which set off the beginning of the 2021–2022 environmental protests, in which he played a key role.
-He later formed a movement, and a coalition with opposition politicians Nebojša Zelenović and Dobrica Veselinović, which was formalised in January 2022 under the name We Must. Ćuta appeared first on the We Must ballot list in the 2022 Serbian parliamentary election, after which he became a member in the National Assembly.
+Jovanović was the organiser of the Ecological Uprising protests, which set off the 2021–2022 environmental protests, in which he played a key role.
+He led the Ecological Uprising movement and cooperated with opposition politicians Nebojša Zelenović and Radomir Lazović, ultimately forming the We Must (Moramo) electoral alliance with them for the 2022 general election.
+He appeared first on its electoral list and was successfully elected to the National Assembly of Serbia.
+He was one of the co-presidents of the Together political party from 2022 until his resignation in 2023.

 Early life

-Aleksandar Jovanović was born on 30 September 1966 in Belgrade, PR Serbia, FPR Yugoslavia.
+Aleksandar Jovanović was born on 30 September 1966 in Belgrade, SR Serbia, SFR Yugoslavia.
 He grew up in the Žarkovo neighbourhood of Belgrade, and attended a primary school in Košutnjak and Banovo Brdo.
 He later attended the Faculty of Dramatic Arts at the University of Arts in Belgrade.

-During his youth, Ćuta often stayed at Stara Planina, where his grandparents lived.
-He also showed his interest in rock music during his youth, when he learned to play the guitar.
-He often played football and chess.
-Jovanović is often known and referred by his nickname Ćuta.
+As a youth, Jovanović regularly stayed at Stara Planina where his grandparents lived.
+In his youth he showed interest in rock music and learned to play guitar.
+He also plays football and chess.
+Jovanović is often referred to by a nickname Ćuta.